armbian/documentation/docs/Developer-Guide_User-Configurations.md

 ## User provided patches

 You can add your own patches outside the build script.
 Place your patches inside the appropriate directory, for kernel or u-boot.
-There are no limitations except that all patches must have the file name extension `.patch`.
-User patches directory structure mirrors directory structure of `patch`.
+There are no limitations except that all patches must have the file name extension `.patch`. `userpatches` directory structure mirrors directory structure of `patch`.
 Look for the hint at the beginning of patching process to select the proper directory for patches.
 Example:

     [ o.k. ] Started patching process for [ kernel sunxi-edge 4.4.0-rc6 ]
     [ o.k. ] Looking for user patches in [ userpatches/kernel/sunxi-edge ]